Aum Shinrikyo: History

-The movement was founded by Shoko Asahara in his one-bedroom apartment in Tokyo's Shibuya ward in 1987, starting off as a yoga and meditation class known as Oumu Shinsen no Kai (オウム神仙の会, "Aum Heavenly Sage Association") and steadily grew in the following years.
+The movement "evolved out of a yoga school founded by Asahara Shoko in the Shibuya district of Tokyo in February 1984".
+The movement was known as Oumu Shinsen no Kai (オウム神仙の会, "Aum Heavenly Sage Association") and steadily grew in the following years.
 It gained official status as a religious organization in 1989 and attracted a considerable number of graduates from Japan's elite universities, thus being dubbed a "religion for the elite".

 Early activities

 Although Aum was, from the beginning, considered controversial in Japan, it was not initially associated with serious crimes.
 It was during this period that Asahara became obsessed with Biblical prophecies.
 Aum's public relations activities included publishing comics and animated cartoons that attempted to tie its religious ideas to popular anime and manga themes, including space missions, powerful weapons, world conspiracies, and the quest for ultimate truth.
 Aum published several magazines including Vajrayana Sacca and Enjoy Happiness, adopting a somewhat missionary attitude.

-Isaac Asimov's science fiction Foundation Trilogy was referenced "depicting as it does an elite group of spiritually evolved scientists forced to go underground during an age of barbarism so as to prepare themselves for the moment...when they will emerge to rebuild civilization".
+Isaac Asimov's science fiction Foundation Trilogy was referenced "depicting as it does an elite group of spiritually evolved scientists forced to go underground during an age of barbarism to prepare themselves for the moment...when they will emerge to rebuild civilization".
 Lifton posited that Aum's publications used Christian and Buddhist ideas to impress what he considered to be the more shrewd and educated Japanese who were not attracted to boring, purely traditional sermons.

-In private, both Asahara and his top disciples reportedly continued their humble lifestyles, the only exception being the armored Mercedes-Benz gifted by a wealthy follower.

 Advertising and recruitment activities, dubbed the "Aum Salvation plan", included claims of curing physical illnesses with health improvement techniques, realizing life goals by improving intelligence and positive thinking, and concentrating on what was important at the expense of leisure.
-This was to be accomplished by practicing ancient teachings, accurately translated from original Pali sutras (these three were referred to as "threefold salvation").
+This was to be accomplished by practicing ancient teachings, accurately translated from original Pali suttas (these three were referred to as "threefold salvation").
 These efforts resulted in Aum becoming one of the fastest-growing religious groups in Japan's history.

-David E. Kaplan and Andrew Marshall, in their 1996 book, The Cult at the End of the World: The Terrifying Story of the Aum Doomsday Cult, from the Subways of Tokyo to the Nuclear Arsenals of Russia, claim that its practices remained secret.
-Initiation rituals, assert the authors of the book, often involved the use of hallucinogens, such as LSD.
+David E. Kaplan and Andrew Marshall claim that its practices remained secret.
+Initiation rituals often involved the use of hallucinogens, such as LSD.
 Religious practices often involved extremely ascetic practices claimed to be "yoga".
 These included everything from renunciants being hung upside down to being given shock therapy.

 In the early days, Aum was able to recruit a variety of people ranging from bureaucrats to personnel from the Japanese Self-Defense Forces and the Tokyo Metropolitan Police.